 Final Thoughts

-For such a tiny town, Oia certainly packs a punch when it comes to all the different activities it offers!
+For such a tiny town, Oia certainly packs a punch when it comes to all the different activities!
 Even if you don’t stay in Oia, it’s absolutely worth visiting for at least a day to experience its charm.

 Or, read more blog posts about the Greek Islands below! ⬇️🇬🇷